Wednesday, May 31, 2023

 Cardboard Corner: Review of Ashes Reborn (aka Ashes: Rise of the Phoenixborn)

 It's been said before, and it's worth repeating to kick off this review: Magic: The Gathering is one of the largest inflection points in the tabletop games industry.
 Thirty years and counting, fresh content is still being released.
 The community and tournament system still exist.
 And with unique cards and rarity, the after market is literally a million-dollar industry.
 But it's not a perfect game.
 Obscure combos can destroy an opponent before they have effectively had a chance to play.
-The randomness of card shuffle is an extremely strong factor in outcomes.
+The overly large decks combined with the randomness of card shuffle is an extremely strong factor in outcomes.
 And mana screw is a real thing.
-As a result, many games have since looked to put their own spin on dueling wizards but optimize the model to better balance gameplay.
-One game which has done this extremely well yet in unique fashion is Ashes: Rise of the Phoenixborn, now being printed as Ashes: Reborn (2021).
+As a result, many games have since looked to put their own spin on dueling wizards but optimize the model to balance gameplay.
+One game which has done this extremely well yet in its own unique fashion is Ashes: Rise of the Phoenixborn, now being printed as Ashes: Reborn (2021).

-While technically playable 3-4 players, Ashes is essentially a two-player, PvP game that sees players talking on the roles of powerful phoenixborn (magic wielders), trying to reduce their opponent's life total to zero.
+While technically playable 3-4 players, Ashes is essentially a two-player, PvP game that sees players talking on the roles of powerful phoenixborn (magic wielders) trying to reduce their opponent's life total to zero.
 Players choose a phoenixborn (of which there are six to choose from in the core box), build a deck of cards around it (spells, events, upgrades, etc.), and try to defeat their opponent by playing said cards over a series of phased rounds.
 At this high-level, the experience is certainly Magic-esque.
 A level deeper, however, shows what makes Ashes special.

 Monday, May 1, 2023